 Christine is a Marine Conservation Biologist who took part in setting the global anti-plastic movement in motion, while fighting for the survival and protection of sea turtles.

-She is working on the ground to protect nesting sea turtles and their eggs from people who steal and sell them and studies the migratory behavior of sea turtles out at sea to better understand their biology.
+She is working on the ground to protect nesting sea turtles and their eggs from people who steal and sell them and she studies the migratory behavior of sea turtles out at sea to better understand their biology.

 Christine can get local assistants and much needed equipment and tools to continue keeping nesting sea turtles and their babies safe and to learn more about their behavior out at sea.